Templates · Savings

 How much should my emergency fund be?

-The standard recommendation is 3-6 months of essential living expenses.
-If you have a stable dual-income household, 3 months may suffice.
-Self-employed individuals, freelancers, or single-income families should aim for 6-12 months.
+The usual advice is 3-6 months of essential living expenses.
+In a stable dual-income household, 3 months is often enough.
+If you are self-employed, freelance, or on a single income, aim for 6-12 months.

 Where should I keep my emergency fund?

-A high-yield savings account is ideal — it earns interest while keeping money instantly accessible.
-Avoid investing your emergency fund in stocks (too volatile) or CDs (penalties for early withdrawal).
-The current best high-yield savings accounts offer 4-5% APY.
+A high-yield savings account is the sweet spot — you earn interest and the money is always accessible.
+Skip stocks (too volatile) and CDs (penalties if you need the cash early).
+The best high-yield savings accounts right now offer 4-5% APY.

 What counts as a true emergency?

-True emergencies are unexpected, necessary, and urgent: job loss, medical emergency, major car or home repair, or essential appliance replacement.
-A vacation, planned purchase, or holiday spending are not emergencies — those should have their own sinking funds.
+Unexpected, necessary, and urgent: job loss, medical bills, major car or home repairs, essential appliance dying.
+A vacation, a sale, or holiday shopping?
+Not emergencies.
+Those should have their own sinking funds.

 Related templates